-- (A) Once the Removal Hearing concludes, the Hearing Officer will have thirty (30) calendar days to submit a written advisory opinion to the Board. - (B) The Hearing Officer's advisory opinion shall: - (1) Employ the "preponderance of the evidence" standard of proof over the evidence presented; - (2) Analyze and issue an advisory opinion as to whether the County had cause, as defined in Section 412.5 of the County Charter, to remove the Sheriff; and - (3) Include findings of fact and a proposed advisory opinion to the Board, limited to the statement of the issue of whether the County had cause, under Section 412.5, to remove the Sheriff.
+- (A) Once the Removal Hearing concludes, the Hearing Officer will have forty-five (45) days to submit a written advisory opinion to the Board. - (B) The Hearing Officer's advisory opinion shall:

+(1) Employ the "preponderance of the evidence" standard of proof over the evidence presented;

+(2) Analyze and issue an advisory opinion as to whether the County had cause, as defined in Section 412.5 of the County Charter, to remove the Sheriff; and

+(3) Include findings of fact and a proposed advisory opinion to the Board, limited to the statement of the issue of whether the County had cause, under Section 412.5, to remove the Sheriff.

+&lt;sup>3 The Parties may rely on daily or rough transcripts of the proceedings in preparing the optional supplemental closing written briefs.